Date: May 2017

 I imported the blog posts from the additional blog a couple times because people kept writing new blog posts after I did the original import.
 That caused some duplicates that I had to go through and clean up manually.

 I also discovered that people had been hotlinking to images in blog posts.
 So, instead of inserting an image into the post via the Media Library, they were displaying the image directly from an external source.
 That’s a terrible practice because the owner of that website could move or remove the image at any time.
 It also doesn’t give you the option of cropping the image, reducing the file size, or renaming it for SEO purposes.
 On top of all that, WordPress couldn’t use any of those images as Featured Images.

 I ended up manually fixing all of the images in the blog posts that were written in 2017, and I created a solution to display a default featured image if none was set for the post.
-I’ll probably write up my own blog post with instructions on how to do that later.

 I started with my Zen Life theme as a base to work from, but that was mostly to reuse the basics of the template files and some of the widgets that I’d written in the past.

 This was a slightly different situation than all of the themes I built for Zen Web Themes, because I didn’t need to bake in quite as many customization options for the user.
 I wanted to build in some, since I knew I wouldn’t be involved with this company for the entire lifetime of the theme, but I also didn’t need to go out of my way to make every little setting customizable.